 In March 2020, I reached out to a couple of local therapists who claimed specialization in–or at least knowledge of–HSP.
 I figured maybe I just wasn’t understanding how to work with my HSP traits, that maybe this feeling of dis-ablement could be mitigated by picking up some tips and tricks.
 Then the pandemic shutdown happened, and I never reconnected with them.
 There were more important and distracting things going on the in world.

 In the summer months, I started to pick up where I had left off.
 I hadn’t felt comfortable with either of the therapists I’d talked to in March, so I did more googling.
 I stumbled across this article, which posited that HSP traits in females could really be female Autism.
 Following that rabbit trail, I found other sources like this YouTube channel run by a British woman who is Autistic.
-Like me, Sam was diagnosed with Celiac disease, then identified as HSP, and finally, received an Autism diagnosis after seeking an assessment for it.
-I found videos like this one in which Autism expert Tony Attwood talks about the characteristics of females with “high-functioning” Autism (commonly known as Asperger’s Syndrome before the update to the DSM-5 removed this label, confusing many and robbing many of an identity they’d come to claim with pride) and of the crises undiagnosed female Autists go through, including anxiety and depression.
+Like me, Sam was diagnosed with Celiac disease, identified as HSP, and finally, sought an assessment for Autism, and found she met the DSM standards to be considered on the spectrum.
+I found videos like this one in which Autism expert Tony Attwood talks about the characteristics of females with “high-functioning” Autism (commonly known as Asperger’s Syndrome before the update to the DSM-5 removed this label, confusing many and robbing many of an identity they’d come to claim with pride) and of the crises unidentified female Autists go through, including anxiety and depression.

 I found this unofficial list of female Autistic traits.
 I was shocked.
 I identified with something like 98% of the traits compiled.